-Stephanie Campos-Bui is a Clinical Teaching Fellow in the Policy Advocacy Clinic at Berkeley Law.
+Stephanie Campos-Bui is a Clinical Supervising Attorney in the Policy Advocacy Clinic at Berkeley Law.

 Campos-Bui has worked at Berkeley Law since she graduated in 2014.
 She served as a Public Interest Fellow at the East Bay Community Law Center (EBCLC) in its Education, Defense and Justice for Youth Practice where she held school-based legal clinics in Oakland and provided special education representation to youth at risk of dropping out of school and entering into the juvenile justice system.
 She subsequently worked in the Policy Advocacy Clinic where she supported ongoing local, state, and federal advocacy efforts.